-Malaria prevention saves children's livesMarch 28th, 2012 in Diseases, Conditions, Syndromes /
+Malaria prevention saves children's livesMarch 28, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Malaria continues to be a major disease worldwide, but while funding projects are working hard to improve malaria prevention it is difficult to measure how effective these interventions are.
 New research published in BioMed Central's open access journal Malaria Journal has used a Lives Saved Tool (LiST) model to show that the increase in funding for the prevention of malaria has prevented 850,000 child deaths in the decade between 2001 and 2010 across Africa.

 According to the WHO, malaria caused an estimated 655 000 deaths in 2010, mostly among African children.
 They estimate that a child dies every minute due to malaria in Africa.
 Deaths which are unnecessary, because malaria is both preventable and curable.
 In addition to diagnosis and treatment of sick children, simple solutions to prevent the diseases like insecticide treated mosquito nets (ITN) and malaria prevention during pregnancy, (IPTp), have all been shown to reduce the number of deaths due to malaria.
 Initiatives like Roll Back Malaria, set up in 1998, aim to reduce child mortality due to malaria by two thirds, by 2015, using large scale implementation of these simple solutions.